 Government of Shizuoka, Governmental building in Shizuoka City, Japan

-The main building was constructed in 1932 on the grounds of a former Imperial Villa, replacing a site of royal significance.
-The structure later received designation as a Registered Tangible Cultural Property of Japan, marking its importance as an example of period architecture.
+The main building was constructed in 1932 on the site of a former Imperial Villa.
+It was later recognized as a Registered Tangible Cultural Property of Japan, which reflects its value as an example of architecture from that period.

 The community of curious travelers